Supply chain crisis hits Steam Deck - delayed until February 2022

-Valve just announced that the Steam Deck is being delayed for two months.
+Valve just announced that the Steam Deck release date is being delayed by two months.

 The company announced the delay in a blog post on November 10, blaming the supply chain crunch for the delay in shipments, which are expected to now begin in February 2022.